Google Maps alternative:Best open source maps in 2026

-With a number of community driven, open source mapping projects picking a navigation app without ads or tracking has never been easier.
+With a number of community driven, open source mapping projects, picking a Google Maps app alternative that comes with without ads or tracking has never been easier.

 First launched in 2005, Google Maps burst onto the internet eventually outgrowing the previous heavy weight MapQuest.
 Soon cities of the world were being visited by Street View vehicles and backpacks armed to the teeth with cameras and GPS software to make Google Maps even more accurate.